Overview

 Outcomes

 Over the last four years, students have served dozens of Pennsylvania counties and municipalities.
 They range in size from the small borough of Wormleysburg to small cities like Easton and historic cities like Erie and Scranton as well as Bucks and Chester County that surround Philadelphia.
 The total population of our LCAP participants is at least 2 million people.
 In the first three years, students from several Allegheny, Bucknell, Dickinson, Gettysburg, Lycoming, Penn State, Temple, Wilkes, and other colleges and universities worked directly with ICLEI and the DEP to conduct greenhouse gas inventories and basic climate action plans.
-You can view the archived materials and access previous cohorts’ work here.

 History